Pondidum/presentations/streaming/slides.md

 * so far, the experience has been pretty fun
 * helps me focus (You can't just wander off and stare into space while streaming...)
 * but lets take a step back.  why did I decide to do this?
-* after the first couple of streams, I figured it would be fun to follow a project, from start to finish.
-* not a problem finding a project, I have hundreds of ideas I never get around to!